Supply Chain Process Optimization Using Linear Programming

 (Type 4): t[4]<=2

-Use this mathematical presentation of the problem to confirm with operational teams that you understood their request well.
+Use this mathematical presentation of the problem to confirm with operational teams that you understood their request.

 Step 3: Solving using Python

-The implementation is pretty straightforward using the library PuLP: a modelling framework for Linear (LP) and Integer Programming (IP) problems written in Python.
+The implementation is pretty straightforward using the PuLP library, a Python modelling framework for Linear (LP) and Integer Programming (IP) problems.

 You can find in this article a detailed example of implementation